-2.1.2 Electricity Distribution (Supply Standards) Code
+2.1.2 Electricity Distribution Supply Standards Code

-The Electricity Distribution (Supply Standards) Code issued by the Technical Regulator sets out performance standards for ActewAGL's network.
-ActewAGL is required to 'take all reasonable steps to ensure that its Electricity Network will have sufficient capacity to make an agreed level of supply available'.
+The Electricity Distribution Supply Standards Code (August 2013), issued by the Technical Regulator sets out performance standards for ActewAGL's distribution network.
+ActewAGL is required to take all reasonable steps to ensure that its Electricity Network will have sufficient capacity to make an agreed level of supply available.

-This local jurisdictional code specifies reliability standards that ActewAGL must endeavour to meet when planning, operating and maintaining the network.
+This local jurisdictional code specifies reliability standards that ActewAGL must endeavour to meet when planning, operating and maintaining the distribution network.
 It also specifies power quality parameters that must be met including limits on voltage flicker, voltage dips, switching transients, earth potential rise, voltage unbalance, harmonics and direct current content.